memgraph/docs/docs/reference-guide/storage-modes.md

 the disk and the only thing that resided in the main memory are two caches, one for doing operations on main RocksDB instance and the second one for operations requiring the use of indices.
-The cache used here is our custom SkipList which allows for multithreaded execution.
+The cache used here is our custom SkipList which allows multithreaded read-write access pattern.

 ### MVCC
 Support for concurrent execution of transactions is implemented differently